-Responsibility, Leadership and Change: The Challenges of an Adult Church
+Responsibility, Leadership and Change: Co-Workers in the Vineyard and the Adult Church

 Dr. William J. Cahoy